skcsteven/ARCPY/README.md

 # GIS

 Collection of various projects I have completed in the realm of GIS

-Folders marked by "geog" are folders that contain deliverables from various GIS courses at the Ohio State University
+Folders marked by "GEOG" contain deliverables from various GIS courses at the Ohio State University